School of Education

 Field Experiences

-To prepare graduates for the real world of teaching, the School of Education, Human Development, and Consumer Sciences provides multiple opportunities for teacher candidates to practice what they learn through their coursework by engaging in professional experiences in a variety of professional settings.
-Before being approved to begin field experiences in schools, candidates must have clear criminal history verified each year.
+To prepare graduates for the real world of teaching, the School of Education provides multiple opportunities for teacher candidates to practice what they learn through their coursework by engaging in professional experiences in a variety of professional settings.
+Before being approved to begin field experiences in schools, candidates must have a clear criminal background check verified each year.
 Teacher candidates must enter data pertaining to all field experiences in the Kentucky Field Experiences Tracking System (KFETS).
 Teacher candidates must complete a minimum of 200 hours of field experiences as a prerequisite of admission to student teaching.

 Degree Completion

-To earn an undergraduate degree from the School of Education, Human Development, and Consumer Sciences a student admitted to KSU must complete all course, field and clinical experiences Students should consult with their academic advisors and the faculty to learn more about their specific programs.
+To earn an undergraduate degree from the School of Education a student admitted to Kenucky State University must complete all course, and both clinical and field experiences.
+Students should consult with their academic advisors and the faculty to learn more about their specific programs.
 Requirements for admission to the University, admission to a Teacher Education Program (TEP), admission to student teaching, and/or program completion may be changed by a decision or action of an accrediting agency, the Kentucky Legislature, KSU Faculty Senate, KSU administration, the Teacher Education Committee (TEC), or the TEP.
 Students who are admitted to a TEP and then are not enrolled in courses for a period of 18 months or longer, are withdrawn from the TEP.
 When students re-enroll in the University, they must meet the criteria for admission to their TEP that are in place at that time.

 Teacher Education Program